remora-3d-graphics/geant4-remora/README.md

 - [ ] The shapes are missing one connecting line each
 - [ ] Seg fault at the end of one run.
 Look into how I'm modifying actionInitialization.

+- TODO: To keep this non-invasive, pass in the RunManager, and on initialization, re-set the user action initialization to the remora one.
+As long as we have passed in the runManager and do it from there, it (SHOULD) work!
+The ONLY problem is memory management.
+It will allocate memory that will never be used...
+That's why I feel like maybe it's better to not reset the action initialization

 # Useful websites
 - [Helpful tips about mutexes](https://stackoverflow.com/questions/4989451/mutex-example-tutorial)